Vixator/Phoenix-Force-10100-Differential-Swerve/HUMAN_TASKS.md

 - [ ] Both forward values are finite and in the range 0° through less than 360°.
 - [x] Both analog signs are physically confirmed as `-1`; both voltages decrease clockwise.
 - [x] Both quadrature signs are confirmed as `+1` because clockwise rotation increased counts.
-- [x] Both full-revolution magnitudes are accepted as approximately 4096 raw counts using the specified power-of-two scale.
+- [ ] Both full-revolution magnitudes are physically confirmed as approximately 4096 raw counts using the specified power-of-two scale; current software uses the theoretical value without a pod-rotation measurement.
 - [ ] Values were independently reviewed by another person.
 - [ ] `README.md`, `hardware.md`, and this task file contain the same accepted values.